 The purpose of this test is to verify that the UE makes correct reporting of an event, and to verify that the interruption ratio does not exceed the limits for the NR PCell during the measurement without gaps and with interruptions.
 This test will partly verify the cell search requirements in clauses 9.2.5.1 and 9.2.5.2 for measurements performed without gaps and with interruptions.
 This test will also verify the interruption ratio for PCell in standalone NR specified in clause 8.2.2.2.19.
 The test will measure that the measurement delay is within the specified boundaries.

-The serving frequency should be selected for which UE reports ‘no-gap’ in NeedForGapsIntraFreq-r16 and ‘no-gap-no-interruption’ in interruptionIndication-r18.
+The serving frequency should be selected for which UE reports ‘no-gap’ in NeedForGapsIntraFreq-r16 and ‘no-gap-with-interruption’ in interruptionIndication-r18.

 A.6.6.24.1.2 Test parameters